-The Act covers water in a watercourse, lake or spring, underground water (or groundwater), overland flow water, or water that has been collected in a dam.
+The Water Act 2000 covers water in a watercourse, lake or spring, underground water (or groundwater), overland flow water, or water that has been collected in a dam.

 The Water Act 2000 provides for managing impacts on underground water caused by the exercising underground water rights by resource tenure holders, which are regulated under the Petroleum and Gas (Production and Safety) Act 2004.
-The Act also outlines the requirements for make good agreements, associated with impacts to underground water.
+The Water Act 2000 also outlines the requirements for make good agreements, associated with impacts to underground water and users of that resource.

-3.4.
-Environmental Protection Act 1994
+3.4 Environmental Protection Act 1994

-The Environmental Protection Act 1994 (State of Queensland 2016a) has an objective to protect Queensland's environment while allowing for development that improves the total quality of life, both now and in the future, in a way that maintains the ecological processes on which life depends (ecologically sustainable development).
+The Environmental Protection Act 1994 has an objective to protect Queensland's environment while allowing for development that improves the total quality of life, both now and in the future, in a way that maintains the ecological processes on which life depends (ecologically sustainable development).

-Table 3.1 presents the primary requirements for the management of CSG water from the Environmental Protection Act 1994 and identifies the sections in this CWMP to address each requirement.
+Table 3-1 presents the primary requirements for the management of CSG water from the Environmental Protection Act 1994 and identifies the sections in this CWMP to address each requirement.

-Table 3.1 Environmental Protection Act 1994 (State of Queensland 2016a) Requirements (S126) and Sections addressed in this report
+Table 3-1: Environmental Protection Act 1994 Requirements (S126) and Sections addressed in this report

-EP A Act 199 4 S126 - Requirements for site-specific applications-CSG activities Section Reference 1) A site e-specific application for a CSG activity must also state the following: a) the quantity of CSG water the applicant reasonably expects will be generated in connection with carrying out each relevant CSG activity; Section 4.1 b) the flow rate at which the applicant reasonably expects the water will be generated; Section 4.1 c) the quality of the water, including changes in the water quality the applicant reasonably expects will happen while each relevant CSG activity is carried out; Section 4.2 d) the proposed management of the water including, for example, the use, treatment, storage or disposal of the water; Section 5 e) the measurable criteria (the management criteria) against which the applicant will monitor and assess the effectiveness of the management of the water, including, for example, criteria for each of the following (i) the quantity and quality of the water used, treated, stored or disposed of: Section 7 Section 6 & Section 7 (ii) protection of the environmental values affected by each relevant CSG activity; (iii) the disposal of waste, including, for example, salt, generated from the management of the water; Section 7 f) the action proposed to be taken, if any, if the management criteria are not complied with, to ensure the criteria will be able to be complied with in the future.
-Section 7 2) proposed management of the water cannot provide for using a CSG evaporation nection with carrying out a relevant CSG activity unless- dam in a) the application includes an evaluation of- (i) best practice environmental management for managing the CSG water; and Not relevant as no CSG b) alternative ways for managing the water; and the evaluation shows there is no feasible alternative to a CSG evaporation dam for managing the water. evaporation dams are proposed.
+EP Act 1994 S126 - Requirements for site-specific applications - CSG activities Section Reference A site-s pecific a pplication for a CSG activity must also state the following: a) the qua antity of CSG water the applicant reasonably expects will be generated in tion with carrying out each relevant CSG activity; Section 4.1 b) the flov genera v rate at which the applicant reasonably expects the water will be ted; Section 4.1 c) c) the quality of the water, including changes in the water quality the applicant reasonably expects will happen while each relevant CSG activity is carried out; d) the proposed management of the water including, for example, the use, treatment, storage or disposal of the water; Section 5 e) the measurable criteria (the management criteria) against which the applicant will monitor and assess the effectiveness of the management of the water, including, for example, criteria for each of the following: Section 7 i. the quantity and quality of the water used, treated, stored or disposed of; Section 7 ii. protection of the environmental values affected by each relevant CSG activity; Section 7 iii. the disposal of waste, including, for example, salt, generated from the management of the water; f) the acti complie on proposed to be taken, if any, if the management criteria are not ed with, to ensure the criteria will be able to be complied with in the future.
+Section 7 a) the application includes an evaluation ofi. best practice environmental management for managing the CSG water; and and alternative ways for managing the water; and relevant as evaporation dams are proposed.